How to Fix a Snag in a Sweater or Knitted Fabric

 If the yarn has broken and is loose on one end, tie a knot in the loose yarn as close to the inside surface of the sweater as possible.

 Dot the knot and any cut ends of the yarn with a tiny bit of clear nail polish.
 Allow the nail polish to dry completely before you turn the sweater back to the right side out.

 Do a Final Check

-Turn the sweater to the right side and check the site of the snag.
-Use your hands to gently smooth, tug, or pull the knit back into shape.
+Turn the sweater to the right side, and check the site of the snag.
+Gently smooth, tug, or pull the knit back into shape.
 If the sweater still looks rippled, use a clothes steamer or a steam iron to smooth the fabric.

 One of the easiest things you can do to prevent snags on knitted fabrics is to do a better job of sorting clothes before you wash them.
 Never wash a knitted garment with heavy jeans or clothes with zippers and studs, which can snag and pull threads.
 If you must do a mixed load, protect knitted garments by first putting them in mesh laundry bags before placing in the washer.
 Or, skip the washer completely and hand-wash sweaters instead.